yudi43/TF-demo/README.md

 # TF-demo
-Text recognition using TF and OpenCV
+Basic implementation of text recognition using TF and OpenCV